Tuition and Fees

 - SCTW forms are only accepted until the last day of class for the term in question; submissions past the term end date will be denied.

-- Waivers may be returned in person to the Accounting Services office or by email to firstname.lastname@example.org or by fax.
+- Waivers may be returned in person to the Office of the Bursar or by email to firstname.lastname@example.org or by fax.
 Docusign (electronic signature) is now accepted: Senior Tuition Waiver.

 - For more information, including eligibility and restrictions, see Regents Policy 05.10.080.B.